 The one and only recipe for French toast recipe that I use on a regular basis!
-This is the BEST French toast ever – all the flavors and none of the fuss, perfect for breakfast and brunch.
+This is the Best brioche French toast recipe ever – all the flavors and none of the fuss, perfect for breakfast and brunch.
 This pan-fried pain perdu is made with a simple eggs and milk custard, rich brioche bread and topped with berries, maple syrup and whipped cream.
 Breakfast recipes just doesn’t get any better than this!

 French toast, or pain perdu in French, has been around for a very long time!
 It’s typically made with day-old bread, or bread that you might otherwise toss.
 The type of bread you use really makes a big difference!
 I love to use either French bread or brioche bread.
 Brioche bread is a very rich and buttery bread that’s perfect for this recipe.
 Go for pre-sliced brioche bread to make things super easy.
 If it’s not pre-sliced, cut the bread down to 1/2-inch thick slices.